AndreaCeolin/AndreaCeolin/README.md

 ## Linguistics

 ### 1. [Functional Load and sound change](http://andreaceolin.eu/PWPL2020.pdf) :speaking_head:
 New accents are created as a consequence of sound changes.
-Can we predict which sounds might change in a given language based on their distribution in the lexicon?
+Can we predict which sounds might change in a language given their distribution in the lexicon?

 ### 2. [The Parametric Comparison Method](https://www.frontiersin.org/articles/10.3389/fpsyg.2020.488871/full) :earth_africa:
 Classifying languages on the basis on common sounds/words is challenging, because sounds and words change very rapidly.
 Can we use morphosyntactic features to achieve the task?